 Visitors to class

-During this period, to enable us to manage class numbers and ensure social distancing requirements are met, we ask that only one adult accompany their child to a Baby Sensory or Toddler Sense class.
+If required, to enable us to manage class numbers and ensure social distancing requirements are met, we may ask that only one adult accompany their child to a Baby Sensory or Toddler Sense class.

 Face mask requirements

 Depending on local state specific or country specific guidance, which may vary from time to time, you may be required to wear a face mask during your Baby Sensory or Toddler Sense class.

 At our classes we will be adhering to any public health orders in force from time to time in relation to the COVID-19 vaccination status requirements of attendees and class leaders.